-The geostationary meteorological satellite Himawari was launched on 7 October 2014 by the Japan Meteorological Agency in Tane Ashima, Japan, with its hypocentre located at 0.0° N and 140.7° E, ~35,800 km above the land surface.
+The geostationary meteorological satellite Himawari was launched on 7 October 2014 by the Japan Aerospace Exploration Agency (JAXA) in Tanegashima, Japan, with its hypocentre located at $0.0^{\circ}$ N and $140.7^{\circ}$ E, $\sim 35\,800$ km above the land surface.
 Compared to other geostationary satellites, the AHI exhibits superior temporal and spatial resolution, reflection band sensitivity, and accuracy (Zhang et al., 2016).
-The AHI from Himawari-8 and -9 has 16 spectral channels covering the visible to infrared range, with wavelengths ranging from 0.47 to 13.3 μm, providing a wealth of spectral information (Bessho et al., 2016; Kim et al., 2018; Yu et al., 2019).
-The temporal and spatial resolutions of the land surface products provided by the AHI are 10 min and 5 km, respectively, which are important for understanding spatiotemporal variations on short time scales (Sawada et al., 2019).
+The AHI from Himawari-8 and Himawari-9 has 16 spectral channels covering the visible to infrared range, with wavelengths ranging from 0.47 to 13.3 μm, providing a wealth of spectral information (Bessho et al., 2016; Kim et al., 2018; Yu et al., 2019).
+The temporal and spatial resolutions of the land surface products provided by the AHI are 10 min and 5 km, respectively, which are important for understanding spatiotemporal variations on short timescales (Sawada et al., 2019).

-Here, AHI Level 3 hourly shortwave radiation (5 km resolution) data from 1 January 2016 to 31 December 2023 were used for SD dataset construction, calculated by plane-parallel theory and considered the top of atmosphere radiation as the difference between the 300-3000 nm solar shortwave band and reflected solar radiation by the atmosphere/land surface (Frouin et al., 2007).
-This approach assumes that the effects of clouds and a clear atmosphere can be decoupled, which has proven to be effective (Dedieu et al., 1987; Frouin and Rachel, 1995).
-If a one-hour interval was absent from the imagery, linear interpolation was conducted on each pixel of the missing imagery based on the time series.
-When imagery was absent for a period exceeding one hour, the day in question was excluded.
-We calculated the daily average shortwave radiation in China based on China Standard Time using hourly AHI shortwave radiation data.
+Here, AHI Level 3 hourly shortwave radiation (5 km resolution) data from 1 January 2016 to 31 December 2023 were used for SD dataset construction, calculated by plane-parallel theory, and considered the top-of-atmosphere radiation as the difference between the 300-3000 nm solar shortwave band and reflected solar radiation by the atmosphere-land surface (Frouin and Murakami, 2007).
+This approach assumes that the effects of clouds and a clear atmosphere can be decoupled, which has proven to be effective (Dedieu et al., 1987; Frouin and Pinker, 1995).
+If a 1 h interval was absent from the imagery, linear interpolation was conducted on each pixel of the missing imagery based on the time series.
+When imagery was absent for a period exceeding 1 h, the day in question was excluded.
+We calculated the daily average shortwave radiation in China based on China standard time using hourly AHI shortwave radiation data.

-MCD19A2 is a MODIS Terra and Aqua combined multi-angle implementation of atmospheric correction (MAIAC) land AOD-gridded Level 2 product.
-It is produced daily at a 1 km pixel resolution, which is corrected for atmospheric gases and aerosols using a new MAIAC algorithm that is based on a time series analysis and a combination of pixel- and image-based processing (Lyapustin et al., 2022).
+MCD19A2 is a combined MODIS Terra and Aqua Multi-Angle Implementation of Atmospheric Correction (MAIAC) land AOD-gridded Level 2 product.
+It is produced daily at a 1 km pixel resolution, which is corrected for atmospheric gases and aerosols using a new MAIAC algorithm that is based on a time series analysis and a combination of pixeland image-based processing (Lyapustin and Wang, 2022).
 Here, AOD at 550 nm in MCD19A2 from 2016 to 2023 was collected using Google Earth Engine (Gorelick et al., 2017).

-2.2 Ground Measurements data
+2.2 Ground measurement data

 Ground measurements in the CMA from 1 January 2016 to 31 December 2023 were used to perform the SD estimation.
-The spatial coverage of Himawari is 2,380 CMA automatic meteorological stations in China.
+The spatial coverage of Himawari is 2380 CMA automatic meteorological stations in China.
 The CMA performs quality control of the data, including spatiotemporal consistency checks, manual corrections, and adjustments, before releasing the meteorological data (Moradi, 2009; Tang et al., 2010).
 Although the quality of ground-based measurements should be controlled before acquisition, there is still a need for a more stringent check on the data quality based on the daily meteorological data reconstruction method from the CMA (Zhang et al., 2015).
-Figure 1 shows the spatial distribution of the 2,380 meteorological stations.
+Figure 1 shows the spatial distribution of the 2380 meteorological stations.
 Here, daily SD, vapour pressure, temperature, wind speed, cloud capacity, and precipitation from the CMA automatic meteorological stations were used to fit and validate the grid dataset as well as to analyse the factors influencing the estimated performance.
-In this study, March-May was classified as spring, June-August as summer, September-November as autumn, and December-February as winter.
+In this study, March-May was classified as spring, June- August as summer, September-November as autumn, and December-February as winter.